ghobadh/gfs-di/HELP.md

 8. Run employee-service Eureka Client
 9. Multiple Instance of services (e.g Department-Service).
 For this we just create the JAR file and then just run it with new port like `  java  -jar -Dserver.port=8082 depratment-service-0.0.1-SNAPSHOT.jar`.
    You should see the new application added in Eureka web page

+## API Gateway

+It used for

+* route request
+* load balancer
+* security

+1. API Gateway provide a unified interface for a of microservices so that clients no need to know about all the details of microservices internals
+2. API Gateway centralized cross-cutting like security, monitoring, rate limiting etc
+3. Spring Cloud provides __Spring Cloud Gateway__ to create API Gateway

+### API Gateway Development Step

+1. Create Spring boot project as Mircoservice (api-gateway)
+2. Register API-Gateway as Eureka Client to Eureka Server (Service Registry)
+3. Configuring API Gateway Routes and test using Postman Client